maxnd/mxMarkEdit/README.md

 By default, the app deactivate text formatting for documents bigger than 250,000 characters.
 This value can be modified in the options of the app (see below) to fit the performance of one's own Mac.
 The size of the document is calculated by the size of the file, not counting the characters, so it could be a bit inaccurate.

+The inline footnotes should be preferred over the traditional ones, because deleting a reference of a footnote and not the corresponding text or vice versa could compromise the match between other footnotes and their references.

 ## Titles and todo list

 At the left of the text, there’s a list of the titles (starting with `#`) and todo items (starting with `– [ ]`  or `– [X]`).
 By clicking on an item in this list, the cursor moves to the corresponding title or todo item.
 While moving the cursor in the text, the corresponding title or todo item is highlighted.